We Faw Down

-We Faw Down is a silent short subject directed by Leo McCarey starring comedy duo Laurel and Hardy.
+We Faw Down is a synchronized sound short subject film directed by Leo McCarey starring comedy duo Laurel and Hardy.
 It was released by Metro-Goldwyn-Mayer on December 29, 1928.
+While the film has no audible dialog, it was released with a synchronized orchestral musical score with sound effects.
 It was remade in part with their film Sons of the Desert in 1933.

 Plot

 Stan and Ollie are about to attend a poker game when Ollie receives a telephone call telling them their absence is holding up the game.
 Ollie then tells their wives they have a business engagement at the Orpheum Theater and sneak off to their poker game.
 En route, they gallantly stop to assist two young ladies retrieve a hat that has blown under a parked car.
 They end up being soaked by a passing street-cleaning vehicle while trying to retrieve it.
 The girls invite them up to their apartment while their clothes dry.
 One of the females becomes very amorous with Stan and all proceed to become blotto with beer.